ntpsec/ntpsec/libaes_siv/README.md

 from libaes_siv.
 As of February 2019 this implementation has not been released yet; it will appear some time post-1.1.1.
 However, despite the two implementations' common ancestry, they are not API-compatible.
-The OpenSSL team had to make an ugly-but-necessary compromise into order to shoehorn SIV mode into OpenSSL's EVP API, which is a streaming API that was never designed to support SIV's two-pass operation.
+The OpenSSL team had to make an ugly-but-necessary compromise in order to shoehorn SIV mode into OpenSSL's EVP API, which is a streaming API that was never designed to support SIV's two-pass operation.
 When used for SIV operations, the EVP API is forced to return an error if you invoke